 In case you ever get in trouble, as in most Latin American countries, a bit of Spanish will be a big help.
 However, Chilean Spanish is a little different and you may need to get used to at it first.
 Locals always appreciate it when travelers and foreigners try to learn a few words.
 In the end, don’t underestimate the power of some well-rehearsed phrases.

-You see, traveling in Central or South America doesn’t have to be dangerous.
+You see, traveling in Latin America doesn’t have to be dangerous.
 Numerous destinations are as lovely as it can get plus you don’t want to miss out on everything they have to offer.
-Even in places not listed here, like Peru, Nicaragua or Colombia, your travel can be safe.
+Even in places not listed here, like Nicaragua or Colombia, your travel can be safe.
 It all just depends on where you go and how you present yourself.